 Since 2008 the Criminal Rules Committee has been committed to requiring failure to state an offense claims to be raised before trial, and also to allowing relief from waiver under a more generous standard than "good cause."
 In 2008 the Rule 12 Subcommittee (then chaired by Chief Judge Mark Wolf) first proposed adding failure to state an offense to the claims that must be raised before trial and are waived under Rule 12(e) if note timely raised absent a showing of "good cause."
 The Criminal Rules Committee endorsed the idea of requiring failure to state an offense to be raised before trial, but rejected making such claims subject to "good cause," concluding that a more generous standard should be applicable.
 During the years from 2009-2011 the Committee proposed various alternatives to the Standing Committee, including a two-tier system of good cause and plain error.
-The Standing Committee.
+The Standing Committee expressed reservations about these proposals, and recommitted them to the Criminal Rules Committee.